US-100 Ultrasonic Distance Sensor - 3V or 5V Logic

 Product Images and Video

 If you're like me, you've dreamed of being a dolphin - smoothly gliding through the water.
 Using your echo-location abilities to detect tasty fish treats.
-Until genetic modifications catches up with our desires, we'll just have to make do with this handy US-100 Ultrasonic Sonar Distance Sensor and a pair of flippers.
+Until genetic modifications catch up with our desires, we'll just have to make do with this handy US-100 Ultrasonic Sonar Distance Sensor and a pair of flippers.
 The US-100 is very similar to the popular HC-SR04 ultrasonic sensors, and even looks the same, but has a few extra tricks

 - This sensor can run from 3-5V so you don't need any logic level shifters or dividers.
 Just power from whatever your microcontroller provides